-The Wyoming Public Service Commission (Commission) approved the Application of Montana-Dakota Utilities Co.
-(MDU or the Company) to pass on a wholesale gas cost increase of $0.127 per dekatherm (Dth) to its Residential, Firm General Service customers, and Small Interruptible and Large Interruptible customers, and an increase of $0.123 per Dth to its Seasonal customers, through its CBA, effective on and after January 1, 2020.
-The proposed pass-on increases are attributable to the net effect of an increase in the overall commodity price and pipeline rates, and a decrease in the total demand charge.
+The Wyoming Public Service Commission (Commission) approved the Amended Application of Montana-Dakota Utilities Co.
+(MDU or the Company) to pass on a commodity (gas) cost increase of $0.113 per Dth to its Residential, Firm General Service, Small Interruptible, and Large Interruptible customers and an increase of $0.116 to its Optional Seasonal customers, effective for use on and after March 1, 2021.
+MDU requested a waiver of certain provisions in its Rate 88 tariff in order to remove the previously approved Commodity Balancing Account (CBA) credit of ($0.369) per Dth and replace it with a CBA surcharge of $0.00 per Dth.
 The Commission’s approval is subject to notice, protest, intervention, refund, change, further investigation, opportunity for hearing and further order of the Commission.

-The average MDU residential customer using 15.4 Dth in January 2020 will see a bill increase of approximately $1.96 per Dth or 2.42%, before taxes.
+The average MDU residential customer using 10.4 Dth in March 2021 will see a monthly bill increase of approximately $1.18 (1.84%) before taxes.
 Actual bills will vary with usage.

 Commission Rule Chapter 3, Section 26 allows a utility to pass on to its customers known or projected commodity cost increases or decreases on a dollar-for-dollar basis, subject to public notice, opportunity for hearing and refund.

-MDU’s Application is on file at the Commission’s offices in Cheyenne, Wyoming.
-The Application is available for inspection by any interested person during regular business hours or online at: http://psc.state.wy.us/.
+MDU’s Amended Application is on file at the Commission’s offices in Cheyenne, Wyoming, and is available for inspection by any interested person during regular business hours or online at https://psc.wyo.gov.

-Anyone desiring to file a statement, intervention petition, protest or request for a public hearing in this matter must file in writing with the Commission on or before February 13, 2020.
+Anyone desiring to file a statement, intervention petition, protest or request for a public hearing in this matter must file in writing with the Commission on or before April 16, 2021.
 A proposed intervention or request for hearing must set forth the grounds under which they are made and the position and interest of the petitioner in this proceeding.
-Please mention Docket No. 30013-358-GP-19 (Record No. 15405) in your communications.
+Please mention Docket No. 30013-372-GP-21 (Record No. 15715) in your communications.

 If you wish to intervene in this matter or request a public hearing that you will attend, or want to make a statement, a protest or a public comment, and you require reasonable accommodation for a disability, please contact the Commission at (307) 777-7427, or write to the Commission at 2515 Warren Avenue, Suite 300, Cheyenne, Wyoming 82002, to make arrangements.
 Communications-impaired persons may also contact the Commission by accessing Wyoming Relay at 711.